 7. Non-Resident Active Duty Military: A non-resident active duty military service person stationed in Connecticut on military orders may be eligible to an exemption of all personal property listed in the "Service Members Civil Relief Act" including motor vehicles owned by the service member and/or spouse.
 Download the application form.

-8. 100% Totally Disabled: Under certain circumstances, residents who are receiving permanent disability benefits under the Federal Old Age Survivors and Disability Insurance Program or certain other qualifying programs may be entitled to receive a $1,000 property exemption upon submission of qualifying proof to the Assessor.
+8. 100% Totally Disabled: Under certain circumstances, residents who are receiving permanent disability benefits under the Federal Old-Age Survivors and Disability Insurance Program or certain other qualifying programs may be entitled to receive a $1,000 property exemption upon submission of qualifying proof to the Assessor.
 Download the application form.
 Filing Deadline: Filed until the completion of the Assessor’s Duties; Signing of the Grand List.

 If you qualify for this exemption you may also qualify for the Elderly/Disabled Homeowner’s exemption.
 This program has certain income requirements.
 Filing Period: February 1st through May 15th.

 9. Blind: If you or your spouse is legally blind you may be entitled to a $3,000 exemption off your assessment.
-A Certificate of Blindness from a licensed physician or a Certificate of Blindness from State of Connecticut Board of Education and Services for the Blind is required.
+A Certificate of Blindness from a licensed physician or a Certificate of Blindness from the State of Connecticut Board of Education and Services for the Blind is required.
 Filing Deadline: File until the signing of the Grand List; January 31st.

 10. Elderly or Disabled Exemption Programs: If you are a resident and the owner of the property and you or your spouse is over 65 or considered to be permanently disabled, you may be eligible for a reduction in taxes.
 This program has certain income requirements Contact the Assessor’s office if you believe you may qualify.
 Filing Period: February 1st through May 15th.